I was traipsing through Bangkok Airport before my flight back to Sydney when the wheel of my carry-on suitcase broke.

 - A soft shell suitcase has a reinforced fabric frame.

 - A hard shell suitcase has a tough plastic or polycarbonate frame.

 - Both options come in a range of sizes, so it doesn’t matter which one you choose in this regard.
-Make sure you pick one that is the right size to fit all your travel things!
-I can generally fit my stuff in a carry-on size, so I went with a 40-43 litre capacity suitcase.
+Make sure you pick one that is the right size to fit all your things!
+I can generally fit most of the items in my minimalist wardrobe into a carry-on size, so I went with a 40-43 litre capacity suitcase.

 - One more thing to look out for is an expandable suitcase.
 My new hard shell suitcase has an extra zipper that allows me to fit a few extra few items into it (hell yeah!), but not all suitcases have this feature.